vaibhav3198/TCP-file-server/README.md

 # TCP-file-server
-A file server that transfers files to and from the server machine using TCP protcol.
+A file server that transfers files using TCP protocol.

 ## Basic Information
 1. The project is implemented in python.